-Pittsburgh’s average Composite Cost of Living Index for 2015 was 98.6, below the benchmark average of 103.7.
+Pittsburgh’s average Composite Cost of Living Index for the third quarter of 2016 was 95.7, below the benchmark average of 106.2.

-Transportation costs in the Pittsburgh region were the highest among all benchmark regions at 113.4, above Minneapolis and Philadelphia.
+Transportation costs in the Pittsburgh region were the third-highest among all benchmark regions at 108, below only Boston and Seattle.
 The transportation component is based on the price of one gallon of regular unleaded gasoline and the average price of auto maintenance.

-Health care costs and miscellaneous good and services costs in Pittsburgh were the third-lowest among benchmark regions at 96.3 and 95.1, respectively.
-The health care component is based on the price of a full vision eye exam, a routine exam at the doctor’s office and a few other items.
+Miscellaneous goods and services costs in Pittsburgh were the lowest among benchmark regions at 89.8.
 The miscellaneous goods and services component is based on the costs of various goods and services such as a 12-inch pizza, a man’s barbershop haircut and a major appliance repair.

 The Cost of Living Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan, equals 100, and each participant’s index is read as a percentage of the average for all places.